+Administering payroll is just one element involved in managing HR for your small business—and yet, it can be one of the most complex and time-consuming, especially if you’re running it manually.
+That’s why many business owners opt for payroll software.
 To help you decide if Payroll Mate is the right payroll software for your business, we’ve created this Payroll Mate review.
 We’ll break down the features, pricing, pros, and cons of this desktop-based software.
 With the variety of payroll services available to business owners, we’ll also discuss top alternatives, so you have a better sense of which payroll service might best fulfill your business’s needs.

-When using Payroll Mate you can prepare and run payroll based on different schedules, calculate payroll taxes, pay your employees and monitor PTO, as well as generate reports and export payroll data for import into your accounting software.
+When using Payroll Mate, you can prepare and run payroll based on different schedules, calculate payroll taxes, pay your employees, and monitor PTO, as well as generate reports and export payroll data for import into your accounting software.
 For access to more forms and tax functionalities, like 1099s and W-2s, you have the option to purchase Payroll Mate add-ons and download these to your software.

-The Payroll Mate software includes a setup wizard that walks you through how to set up payroll, showing you how to add employees and input the necessary personal data, income, and tax deductions.
-Additionally, you can add notes for every employee, storing important information like hire date, job title, supervisor, evaluation summaries, and more.
-You also have the ability to designate employees as “inactive,” if you have seasonal or part-time employees who won’t always be part of the current pay cycle.
+The Payroll Mate setup wizard walks you through how to set up payroll, allowing you to add employees and input the necessary personal data, income, and tax deductions.
+You can also store important employee information like hire date, job title, supervisor, and evaluation summaries, as well as designate employees as “inactive,” if you have seasonal or part-time employees who won’t always be part of the current pay cycle.

-Payroll Mate can track and accrue both vacation and sick days for your employees—calculating them as applicable when you run payroll.
+Payroll Mate can track and accrue both vacation and sick days for your employees—calculating them when you run payroll.
 This software also supports the full range of employee benefits including FSAs, 401(k) plans, retirement plans, and additional fringe benefits.
 Moreover, you have the ability to define custom benefit types and incorporate them into your payroll process.

 Payroll Mate gives you the option to purchase certain add-ons that will extend the functionality of your software.
 The W-2 Mate software add-on, for example, gives Payroll Mate the ability to support W-2, 1099-MISC, W-3 and 1096 forms.
 If you need additional form access, you can choose from the W-2 Mate options, some of which include electronic filing, creating PDFs of W-2s and 1099s, and importing W-2 and 1099 data.